Fear is on your side πŸ‰

 A new possible_________ newsletter

 In this monthly newsletter, I share emergent perspectives from the field of regenerative leadership and systems change.
 I share personal stories, perspective-shifting tools and coaching inquiries to help leaders lead with more confidence and self-belief and shape relational cultures.
-I am Martina, a certified leadership coach, relationship systems coach and culture designer, passionate about creativity, liberation and systems change for a thriving planet.
+I am Martina, a certified leadership coach, relationship systems coach and culture designer, passionate about creativity, collective liberation, and systems change for a thriving planet.
 I run a creative studio, Thought Wardrobe, out of Copenhagen.

 Read more from A new possible_________ newsletter